davitelesfranca/nordcloudghostta/README.md

                 └── vpc.tf

-- variables.tf:Here we find all variables used arround the project;
+- alb.tf: _**Application Load Balancer**_ to balance the traffic of ghost instance within stick session; ***
+- asg.tf: **_Auto Scalling Group_** configuration and the EC2 Ghost configuration remains here; ***
+- cloudwatch.tf: An instance of _**Cloudwatch**_ to monitor the EC2 instances and to vector** send logs to;
+- elk.tf: _**Elastic Stack**_.
+For the send the vector collected logs;
+- iam.tf: _**IAM**_ rules to filter access between the AWS services and external access;
+- output.tf: prints the desire outputs of the configured infrascructure;
 - provider.tf: Has the definition of AWS as the provider and the HCE to run the terraform;
-- vpc.tf: VPC definitions of public (ELB and Ghost instance) and private networks (RDS);
-- iam.tf: IAM rules to filter access between the AWS services and external access;
-- asg.tf: Auto scalling groups configuration and the EC2 Ghost configuration remains here; ***
-- alb.tf: Application Load Balancer to balance the traffic of ghost instance within stick session; ***
-- elk.tf: Elastic Static.
-For the send the vector collected logs;
+- rds.tf: _**Relational Database Service**_.
+We use it to instantiate a MySQL Server to ghost aplication;
 - s3.tf: Creating buckets to vector send and storage logs.
 Plus, we used it to storage scritps;
-- cloudwatch.tf: We instanciate a Cloudwatch to monitor the EC2 instances and to vector send logs too;
 - user_data/: Here we have the initialization scripts: installing ghost prerequisites, install ghost and configure it.
 Install and configure vector.

-***
+- variables.tf:Here we find all variables used arround the project;
+- vpc.tf: VPC definitions of public (ELB and Ghost instance) and private networks (RDS);

+*** Ghost documentations say: _"Ghost doesn’t support load-balanced clustering or multi-server setups of any description, there should only be one Ghost instance per site."_ https://ghost.org/docs/faq/clustering-sharding-multi-server/

+Even with this recomentation, this project was a ALB and ASG, to shows the power and control of IaC.
+The strategy is to configured Sticky Session on ALB (lines 54 to 57).

 ## Issues
-- Changes ELB from HTTP to HTTPS only;
+- Changes ELB from HTTP to HTTPS only.
+To do it, is necessary a validate certificate;
 - Update the terraform AWS ELK configuration to AWS OpenSearch.
 Recently, AWS changes the service.
 So, connection between vector and terraform needs a review;
 - IAM rules are too general.
 So, needing to add more filters and parameters to determine only which each resource really need to access;
 - Create a version of this system to works with K8S and helm charts:
-        - Ghost blog offers a community docker image.
+        * Ghost blog offers a community docker image.
 So, this can be tested and validated through helm charts.
 Vector already offers a helm deploys option.
 - Evaluate the creation of a single file for security groups rules only.
 Since we had a few of them spread around of the others files, can be a good idea to manage all of them in a unique source.
 - ENDPoint
 - Backend file